dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**We are what we repeatedly do.
-Excellence, then, is not an act, but a habit.**
+**We either make ourselves miserable or we make ourselves strong.
+The amount of work is the same.**

-Aristotle
+Carlos Costaneda